drjdlarson/angst/README.md

 This file contains the main FixedWingVehicle object class, FW_NLPerf_GuidanceSystem object class, and a simple function for running the FW_NLPerf_GuidanceSystem over a designated amount of time.

-#### Current problems

-The FW_NLPerf_GuidanceSystem algorithms are not currently functioning as required.
-Troubleshooting is on-going.

 ### Instructions

 1. To use the guidance system, first you must create a FixedWingVehicle object class.
 The class documentation will tell you which settings are required; all others are optional.